grdw/grdw/_posts/2024-02-07-everything-is-a-png.md

 | 8 | <img width="80px" src="/img/3/23.png"/> | <img width="80px" src="/img/3/4.7.png"/> |

 <br/>
 What is interesting to notice is that the file size gradually keeps on increasing and increasing.
+I'm pretty sure this happens because of the PNG format and its headers taking up space.

+### Concluding
+Obviously this is a bad way of storing a file, but it was a fun exercise to obfuscate a file.
+The full code is available at GitHub [7].
+It isn't at all performance optimized and for a big file it will likely take a long while for the code to render a PNG.
+There is an upper bound of PNG's of 2<sup>31</sup>-1 px, meaning this script can be used to store a file of up to 4 x 2<sup>31</sup>-1 bytes, so roughly ~1.9 GB.
+I'm curious to see what happens if I go over, and will definitely try to experiment more and come up with other "what if?"-projects in the future.

 ### Sources